 Rapporteur’s understanding: There will be multiple MBS SPS-config and there will also be multiple G-CS-RNTI.
 However, the association between G-CS-RNTI and MBS SPS-config will not be specified in RRC signalling.
 The DCI scrambled with G-CS-RNTI will indicate which MBS SPS-config will be activated via HARQ process id in this DCI and sps-ConfigIndex in a SPS-Config-Multicast.
 Then this G-CS-RNTI will be associated with the MBS SPS-config.
 It is up to network whether support one to multiple or multiple to one maping between G-CS-RNTI and MBS SPS config.

+→ if multiple G-CS-RNTI are mapped to same MBS SPS-config, multiple activations can then refer to the same MBS SPS-config, but how would that work?